bemcho/KafkaConsumerProducerTool/README.md

 # KafkaConsumerProducerTool
-    -- For now only producer is implemented
-    -- If your kafka is down or broken url is entered for kafka broker Url the app will hang for 5 min. as this is some request timeout i still can not configure
+    -- If your kafka is down or broken url is entered for kafka broker Url the producer will hang for 5 min. as this is some request timeout i still can not configure